aspose-zip/Aspose.ZIP-Products/zip/net/extract/ifc/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your IFC files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="IFC" readMoreLink="https://docs.fileformat.com/cad/ifc/" >}}
-Files with IFC extension refer to  Industry Foundation Classes (IFC) file format that establishes international standards to import and export building objects and their properties.
-This file format provides interoperability between different software applications.
-Specifications for this file format are developed and maintained by buildingSMART International as its Data Standard.
-The ultimate objective of IFC file format is to improve communication, productivity, delivery time and quality throughout the life cycle of a building.
-Due to the established standards for common objects in the building industry, it reduces the loss of information during transmission from one application to another.
-IFC can hold data for geometry, calculation, quantities, facility management, pricing etc. for many different professions (architect, electrical, HVAC, structural, terrain etc.).

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->